franklinbrooks/Seventeenr/README.md

 - User can focus on an Event in the Event List, which becomes editable.
 User can click 'DELETE' to remove Event from Event List.

 ### Improvements on MVP
+- Use of React Router for Single-Page-Application build
 - CSS styling to improve UX
-- Events are ordered in chronological order.
-- Events are color-coded green for events more than 7 days away, yellow for events less than 7 days away, and red for past date events.
-- User CREATES a new event by selecting a holiday from the Select dropdown menu, which pre-populates the 'Add Event" text box and date picker.
-New Event appears in Event List.

 ### Possible Future Improvements
   1. Addition of User Authentication to allow multiple users to create separate lists on the server.
+  1. Events are ordered in chronological order.
+  1. Events are color-coded green for events more than 7 days away, yellow for events less than 7 days away, and red for past date events.
+  1. User CREATES a new event by selecting a holiday from the Select dropdown menu, which pre-populates the 'Add Event" text box and date picker.
+New Event appears in Event List.

 ### Author
   [Franklin Brooks](http://www.franklinchristopherbrooks.com)